Jombang Regency

-Jombang Regency (Kabupaten Jombang; ꦏꦧꦸꦥꦠꦺꦤ꧀ꦗꦺꦴꦩ꧀ꦧꦁ) is a regency of East Java, Indonesia, situated to the southwest of Surabaya.
+Jombang Regency (Kabupaten Jombang; ꦗꦺꦴꦩ꧀ꦧꦁ) is a regency of East Java, Indonesia, situated to the southwest of Surabaya.
 The capital of the regency is the town of Jombang.
-The regency has an area of 1,159.50 km^{2} and a population of 1,202,407 at the 2010 census and 1,318,062 at the 2020 census; the official estimate as of mid-2024 was 1,378,005 (comprising 694,052 males and 683,953 females).
+The regency has an area of 1,109.62 km^{2} and a population of 1,202,407 at the 2010 census and 1,318,062 at the 2020 census; the official estimate as of mid 2025 was 1,380,963 (comprising 695,340 males and 685,623 females).
 It became a regency in 1910.
 It was the birthplace of Abdurrahman Wahid, the 4th president of Indonesia.

 Administrative districts

-The regency is divided administratively into twenty-one districts (kecamatan), tabulated below with their areas and population totals from the 2010 census and the 2020 census, together with the official estimates as of mid-2024.
+The regency is divided administratively into twenty-one districts (kecamatan), tabulated below with their areas and population totals from the 2010 census and the 2020 census, together with the official estimates as of mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (comprising 302 rural desa and 4 urban kelurahan - the latter all in Jombang (town) District), and its postal codes.